fogfish/curie/README.md

 ## Inspiration

 Linked-Data are used widely by Semantic Web to publish structured data so that it can be interlinked by applications.
 Internationalized Resource Identifiers (IRIs) are key elements to cross-link data structure and establish global references (pointers) to data elements.
 These IRIs may be written as relative, absolute or compact IRIs.
-The `curie` type is just a formal definition of **compact IRI** (superset of XML QNames).
+The `curie` type is just a formal definition of **compact IRI** (superset of XML QNames, with the modification that the format of the strings after the colon is looser).

-Another challenge solved by `curie` is a formal mechanism to permit the use of hierarchical extensible name collections and its serialization.
+Another challenge solved by `curie` is a formal mechanism to permit the use of the concept of scoping, where identities are created within a unique scope, and that scope's collection is managed by the group that defines it.
 All-in-all CURIEs expand to any IRI.

 ## Getting started

 The latest version of the library is available at `main` branch of this repository.
 All development, including new features and bug fixes, take place on the `main` branch using forking and pull requests as described in contribution guidelines.
+The stable version is available via Golang modules.

 ```go
 import "github.com/fogfish/curie"